 Are you interested in an internship at the Biomedical Research Institute?

-Please contact our Principal Investigators to inform about the offer for internships by clicking on the research domain of your interest: immunology, neurosciences, cardiovascular disease.
+Please contact our Principal Investigators to inform about the offer for internships by clicking on the research domain of your interest: immunology, neuroscience, cardiometabolic science.

-Email your application directly to the Principal Investigator, toghether with your CV and motivation letter.
+Email your application directly to the Principal Investigator, together with your CV and motivation letter.

 Degree requirements: Bachelor/Master degree